Edward Eggleston: Biography

-Eggleston was born in Vevay, Indiana, to Joseph Cary Eggleston and Mary Jane Craig.
+Eggleston was born in Vevay, Indiana on December 10, 1837, to Joseph Cary Eggleston and Mary Jane Craig.
 The author George Cary Eggleston was his brother.
 As a child, he was too ill to regularly attend school, so his education was primarily provided by his father.
 He was ordained as a Methodist minister in 1856.
 He wrote a number of tales, some of which, especially the "Hoosier" series, attracted much attention.
 Among these are The Hoosier Schoolmaster, The Hoosier Schoolboy, The End of the World, The Faith Doctor, and Queer Stories for Boys and Girls.

+Eggleston used well-known historical events as the basis for several of his novels.
+In The End of the World, he describes the build-up to the Second Coming of Christ in 1843, as prophesied by William Miller, set in southern Indiana.
+The Graysons is a fictionalized account of a famous murder trial that Abraham Lincoln won in 1858 in central Illinois.
+Other books were romanticized stories based on his personal experiences, including The Mystery of Metropolisville, about land speculation in southern Minnesota, and The Circuit Rider, about itinerant preachers, set in southwestern Ohio.
+Most of his novels contain characters who speak in local "dialect".

-He wrote many articles for the children's magazine The Little Corporal, and in 1866 he worked as an editor for the periodical.
+He wrote many articles for the children's magazine The Little Corporal, and in 1866, he worked as an editor for the periodical.
 In December 1866 he accepted a higher-paying editorial position at The Sunday School Teacher.

+From 1869 to 1877 Eggleston edited the eight-page weekly publication Little Folks, advertised as being "an illustrated Paper, for every Sunday, for Infant Scholars."
+He wrote two stories for each issue.
+In 1871 he was briefly the supervising editor of the New York periodical The Independent.

+In 1884, Eggleston helped organize the American Historical Association.
+He was elected its president in 1899.
+In his presidential address, he called for a change from a history of important battles to one of important lives.
 Eggleston was elected a member of the American Antiquarian Society in 1893.

-His boyhood home at Vevay, known as the Edward and George Cary Eggleston House, was listed on the National Register of Historic Places in 1973.
+His boyhood home at Vevay, Indiana, known as the Edward and George Cary Eggleston House, was listed on the National Register of Historic Places in 1973.
 His summer home, Owl's Nest, in Lake George, New York, eventually became his year-round home.

-Eggleston died there in 1902, at the age of 64.
+Eggleston died there on September 3, 1902, at the age of 64.
 Owl's Nest was declared a National Historic Landmark in 1971.

-His daughter, the writer, Elizabeth Eggleston Seelye, was married to Elwyn Seelye, the founder of the New York State Historical Association.
+His oldest daughter, the writer Elizabeth Eggleston Seelye, was married to Elwyn Seelye, the founder of the New York State Historical Association.
+His second daughter, Allegra Eggleston, was an artist and illustrator.
+She collaborated with her sister and her father on a number of books including The Story of Columbus, The Story of Washington, and The Graysons.
+He had a third daughter, Blanche, and a son, Edward William, who died at age 3.